gehuhaldwani/pyqs/about.md

 permalink: /about/
 ---

-This GEHU PYQs Archieve website was created by Lakshyajeet Jalal.
+This GEHU PYQs Archieve website was created by Lakshyajeet Jalal, a B.Tech CSE student of GEHU Haldwani Campus.

+#### Why this website?

+If you are using this site, then you know why.

-### Sources
+### Source

 -   Made with Ruby, Jekyll and Python
 -   Hosted on GitHub Pages